arhen/WebRESTfulApiBenchmark/README.md

 # WebFrameworkBenchmark
-This repository contains project for several web framework with same task.
-The purpose is to benchmark its performance with [wg/wrk](https://github.com/wg/wrk) on your perspective (local, ur own sevrer, etc).
+This repository contains project for several web framework with the same task.
+The purpose is to benchmark its performance with [wrk](https://github.com/wg/wrk) on your perspective (local, ur own sevrer, etc).

 ## What are we building
-We will benchmarking with real-life case with some scenario.
-There 4 scenario that we will use:
+We will benchmarking with real-life scenario.
+There are 4 scenario that we will use:

-[-] Hello World
+- 1.Hello World

 Simply respond with JSON containing Hello __Hello World__ string.

-[-] Computation
+- 2.Computation

 Coompute 100.000 Fibonacci Numbers

 Start from this scenario, we will use __MySql__ for stroring data.
-We have 2 tables, the first one is contains owner information.
-The second one is contains books listing with ownerId as foreign key to pointing who has the book.
-Ok, lets go.
+We have 3 tables, the first one is contains students information.
+The second one is contains class listing.
+Then we have join Table as Enrollment as a result of many-to-many relationship between student-book.
+Student can enroll on many classes, and classes can be contains more than one students.

-[-] Simple Listing
+- 3.Simple Listing

-Return Owner Listing as JSON.
+Return Students Listing as JSON.

-[-] Relation Listing
+- 4.Relation Listing

-Return relational many-to-many mapping between owners and books.
-We will listing  all owners who has borrowed "Harry Potter" book and everybook that owner has been borrowed.
+Return relational many-to-many mapping between students and class.
+We will listing  all studetns who has been enrollment on "Math" class and a list of every other class that student has been enrollment.

 ## Notes